mariogalan/backupninja-docker-handler/README.md

 # backupninja docker handler

-A handler for backup docker containers with [backupninja](https://0xacab.org/riseuplabs/backupninja)
+A handler for backup docker containers using [backupninja](https://0xacab.org/riseuplabs/backupninja)

 Based on the information contained on this page on [how to backup docker containers](https://bobcares.com/blog/docker-backup/)